Music Vision and Curriculum Intent

-Music is a unique form of communication that can change the way pupils feel, think and act.
-Music forms part of an individual’s identity and positive interaction with music can develop pupils’ competence as learners and increase their self-esteem.
+Our vision for Music at Whitworth Community High School is to develop students’ creativity through practical music making.
+Music is a unique form of communication that can change the way students feel, think and act.
+Music forms part of each students’ identity and positive interaction with music can develop students’ competence as learners and increase their self-esteem.
 Music enables personal expression, reflection and emotional development.
 As an integral part of culture, past and present, music helps pupils understand themselves, relate to others and develop their cultural understanding, forging important links between home, school and the wider world.

-Music education at Whitworth Community High School encourages active involvement in different forms of music-making, both individual and in groups, helping to develop a sense of group identity and togetherness through a varied programme of extra-curricular activities.
-Music can influence pupils’ development in and out of school by fostering personal development and maturity, creating a sense of achievement and self-worth, and increasing pupils’ ability to work with others in a group context.
+Alongside the strong music curriculum, music education at Whitworth Community High School encourages active involvement in different forms of music-making, both individual and in groups, helping to develop a sense of group identity and togetherness through a varied programme of extra-curricular activities.
+We have a 30-strong School Wind Band, choir, ukulele club, newly-formed woodwind group, rock bands and a percussion ensemble.